 The Pipeline Authority continued to develop and maintain crude oil and natural gas production forecasts for North Dakota and the United States portion of the Williston Basin.
 These forecasts are widely used throughout both public and private organizations.
 Two assumption scenarios are forecasted for the purpose of communicating the production impacts of different price and activity levels.
-Figure 1 is a long term oil production forecast for North Dakota.
-Figure 2 shows a longer term natural gas production forecast using the two different activity scenarios for North Dakota.
+Case 1 was modeled as "expected" production assuming the Federal Energy Information Administration's (EIA) oil price forecasts.
+Case 2 was modeled as a conservative production outlook based on lower than expected activity and/or oil prices.
+Figure 1 is a long-term oil production forecast for North Dakota.
+Figure 2 shows a long-term natural gas production forecast using the two different activity scenarios for North Dakota.

 Figure 1.
 Long term crude oil production forecast for North Dakota starting in Aug.
-2018
+2019

 Figure 2.
 North Dakota natural gas production forecast starting in Aug.
-2018
+2019